GfSE/SAF-Specification/stakeholders.md

 * Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I need to implement the interfaces in my mechanical subsystem, if necessary.***
+* Which terms and abbreviations are applicable to the system of interest or its system elements and their interfaces and interactions?

+  ***Rationale:  In my role, I need to know the meaning of defined terms from applicable standards during implementation.***
 # Operator
 Definition - Operator:
 Individual or organization that performs the operations of a system, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]